openfans-community-offical/Debian-Pi-Aarch64/update.md

 ```
 1. All systems kernel and firmware version had upgraded to "5.10.59-Release-OPENFANS+20210821-v8" Released now.
 2. Add an anbox kernel module package 'anbox_kmod_5.10.59-Release-OPENFANS+20210821-v8.tar.gz' for this kernel as testing.
+3. The anbox kernel module used the anbox's officail upstrems (Add the patch for kernel 5.10.x), not used kernel defaults.
-3. The anbox kernel module version must be as the same as the upkg/FW/Kernel version.
+4. The anbox kernel module version must be as the same as the upkg/FW/Kernel version.
 ```

 ## 2021.08_06~07 &nbsp;&nbsp;// **v2.0 U6:&nbsp;&nbsp;Kernel and firmware had updated.**